Lagos state task force vehicle at the operation. Photo: MIchael Obasa

 Reports say that the ‘Mallams’ that sell rams and goats around the market have been evacuated to the main Abattoir at Oko Oba.

-Meanwhile, Governor Akinwunmi Ambode of Lagos has his pledge to make the city business friendly and an investment friendly climate.
+Meanwhile, Governor Akinwunmi Ambode of Lagos has reiterated his pledge to make the city business friendly and an investment friendly climate.

 The governor said this when he received Mr. Peter Ndegwa who is the chief executive officer of Guinness Nigeria Plc on Monday, November 9 at the state house in Ikeja.